AlexAegis/dotfiles/docs/arch.md

     2. Give sudo access to yourself

-       > `visudo` is not needed here, it only does a check
+       > `visudo` is not needed here, it only does a syntax check \
        > If you are confident enough, leave it out. \
        > Make sure `vi` is installed if you want to do the check

        ```sh
-       echo 'alex ALL=(ALL:ALL) ALL' > /etc/sudoers.d/99-alex
+       echo 'alex ALL=(ALL:ALL) ALL' > /etc/sudoers.d/05-alex
-       chmod 440 /etc/sudoers.d/99-alex
+       chmod 440 /etc/sudoers.d/05-alex
-       visudo -cf /etc/sudoers.d/99-alex
+       visudo -cf /etc/sudoers.d/05-alex
        ```

+       > It starts with `05` so that most of the later installed sudoer files
+       > can overwrite it.
+For example, a `10-wheel` sudoer file that will give
+       > even more permissions (NOPASSWD: ALL) will only have an effect on this
+       > user if it's loaded after this, less permissive one.

     3. Optionally create a guest user